-Google is an American corporation that has existed since 1998 and is part of the Alphabet Inc. She focuses on Internet search, advertising technology, and cloud computing.
+Google is an American corporation that has existed since 1998 and is part of Alphabet Inc. She focuses on the Internet search, advertising technology, and cloud computing.
 Its main product is a multilingual search engine that provides quick access to information of interest.
 Some several tools and services are not related to a search engine: Google Glass headset, Google Chrome OS and Android operating systems, Hangouts messenger, Picasa graphics editor, Google Chrome browser, Google+ social network Gmail webmail.

 Meaning and History